RevBits/revbits-cip-integration/README.md

 const cip = new CIP(baseUrl, socketPostfix, platform, privKey, {
     tlsRejectUnauthorized: false, // Set to `true` if you want to reject self-signed certificates (default: false)
-    timeout: 20000 // The API timeout in milliseconds (default: 10000) }, (_event) => { // this callback is optional, if you don't want to listen socket events on data changes, then you should not pass this callback function console.log(_event); // Log Socket Events triggered when there are data changes on CIP
+    timeout: 20000 // The API timeout in milliseconds (default: 10000) }, (_event) => { // The callback function for socket events on data changes is not mandatory.
+If you prefer not to listen to these events, you can simply omit passing this callback function. console.log(_event); // Log Socket Events triggered when there are data changes on CIP
 	// Sample Event
 	// {
 	// 	cipEvent: {
 	// 		action: 'created',
 	// 		model: 'user',
 	//    id: '3b6d6a1e-cbb2-4599-8ccf-972128393a9b',
 	// 		...
 	// 	},
 	// 	event: 'updated-user',